Phoenix Personal Injury Attorneys / Phoenix Truck Accident Lawyer

 More than 1.65 million people live in Phoenix.
 Each person uses various products on any given day, including personal hygiene products, food products, or even products at work.
 Most of those products were transported into the city by commercial trucks.

 Large trucks also transport products made in Phoenix to the rest of the country or even the rest of the world.
 Suffice it to say: Phoenix residents rely on commercial trucks every day.

 Unfortunately, despite the importance of these massive vehicles, their size creates potential hazards that, combined with negligence, can result in serious accidents.
 Big rigs, semi-trucks, and commercial vehicles can all cause devastating injuries when they get into accidents with passenger cars.

 If you’ve been injured or lost a loved one due to a truck accident, a Phoenix truck accident attorney from Hutzler Law can help you understand the process of seeking compensation for your injuries or loss.

 If you have been involved in a Commercial Truck or Semi Truck accident, contact the Hutzler Law team today.
 You might be entitled to significant compensation for your injuries.Talk to Us

-According to the Arizona Department of Transportation, there are nearly 600,000 commercial trucks registered in the state.
+According to the Arizona Department of Transportation, nearly 600,000 commercial trucks are registered in the state.
 More than 12,500 truck accidents occur on Arizona roadways yearly, resulting in more than 1,200 injuries and dozens of fatalities.